 "But now just isn't the right time," you say?
 Frankly, there will never be a perfect time, or a better time than now.
 In fact, planning and putting it off until some future date actually breeds needless anticipation anxieties that diminish the odds of success.
 As backwards as this sounds, two studies, one in the UK and the other in the US, found that unplanned attempts are twice as successful as planned ones.
 The next few minutes are all within our ability to control and each is entirely do-able.

-One concern Dr. Volkow hears is that by teaching users that they have a chemical addiction that's both a mental illness and disease, that some will use it as an excuse for avoiding responsibility in arresting it.
+One concern Dr. Volkow hears is that by teaching users that they have a chemical addiction that's a mental illness, that some will use it as an excuse for avoiding responsibility in arresting it.
 But as she notes, does a person who's told that they have cancer or heart disease pretend helplessness, or do they instead fight to save and extend their life?

 "One day at a time" is a focus accomplishment skill.
 Why worry about how much of the mountain is left to climb or how far we could fall when all that matters is our grip upon here and now, the next few minutes?
 Combining the "Law of Addiction" with a "one day at a time" recovery philosophy is all that's needed to remain free and keep our mind's priorities disorder arrested for life.

 The greatest unsolved mystery is why after having successfully quit for 5, 10 or even 30 years, that it normally only takes a single lapse in judgment - using on just one occasion - to trigger full and complete relapse.
 To quote from a study released on May 16, 2011, "Nearly all smokers who lapse experience a full-blown relapse."